-When it comes to location, the highest average paycheck (around $81K per year) can be spotted in the company's headquarter city of New York, N.Y.; Rockville, Md. (about $74K), Los Angeles, Calif. ($69K), and Chicago, Ill. ($63K) are the next top-paying cities.
-Those interested in increasing earning potential should avoid the city of Atlanta, Ga. — at approximately $48K, salaries are some of the lowest in the country.
-U.S. pay levels are highest in the state of New York; salaries there average to $81K annually.
+When it comes to location, the highest average paycheck (about $90K annually) can be spotted in the company's headquarter city of New York, N.Y.; Rockville, Md. (approximately $74K), Los Angeles, Calif. (around $69K), and Chicago, Ill. ($67K) are the next top-paying cities.
+At $48K, Atlanta, Ga. is home to some of the lowest pay in the country.
+U.S. pay levels are highest in the state of New York; salaries there average to $90K per year.

 Years of Experience

 For those with five to nine years of experience, average earnings amount to $92K annually.
 Broken down by tenure, the largest share of Guggenheim Partners employees (42 percent) have one to four years of experience and earn $56K per year on average.

 Earning $103K annually on average, Senior Business Analysts receive the most money, followed by VPs of Operations (about $91K) and Executive Assistants (approximately $72K).

 Certifications and Degrees